 Apart from this, arbitration can also be a second option where both of them can hire a common arbitrator to resolve the issues without favoring one over the other.
 The arbitrator can be attorneys or any private professionals hired for a fee.

 Both arbitration and negotiation are two litigations of ADR.
-Both offer speedy and cost-effective measures and make sure that the confidentiality should not breach.
+Both offer speedy and cost-effective measures and make sure that confidentiality should not breach.

 D2- Critically review and evaluate the use of appropriate legal solutions in comparison with alternative legal advice